hadronomy/hadronomy/README.md

 - :desktop_computer: Lover of all things code, not limited by framework, platform or anything

-- :dragon: Beliver of fantasy
+- :dragon: Believer of fantasy

 - :art: Self-proclaimed artist